Chemotherapy

 Transarterial chemoembolisation (TACE)

-Used for liver cancer or some types of cancer that have spread to the liver, transarterial chemoembolisation involves injecting high doses of chemotherapy directly into the tumour.
+Used for primary liver cancer or some types of cancer that have spread to the liver, TACE involves injecting chemotherapy directly into the liver tumours.

 Waiting for chemotherapy

-• use a laptop, tablet or other electronic device – check with the nurses whether this is okay and if power points are available.
+• use a laptop, smartphone or ereader – check whether it is okay to use devices and if power points are available.
+Ask if there is wi-fi.

-At first, you may feel uncomfortable being around people who are sick because of cancer or their treatment.
-You may not identify with them.
-However, many people gain support from others who are receiving chemotherapy at the same time.
+At first, you may feel uncomfortable or anxious being around other people with cancer.
+However, many people find support from others who are having chemotherapy treatment at the same time.

 "I became good friends with a lady who began chemotherapy on the same day as me.
 We ended up going walking several times a week for 18 months.
 The companionship was a great support." - Tania

 You might wonder whether experiencing side effects is a sign that the chemotherapy is working.
-However, side effects usually do not indicate how successful the chemotherapy is going to be.
+However, whether or not you have side effects is not a sign of how well chemotherapy is working.

-If tests show that the cancer has shrunk and is unable to be detected, this may be called remission or complete response, which means there is no evidence of active cancer.
+If tests show that the cancer has shrunk and is unable to be detected, this may be called remission or complete response, which means there is no evidence of disease (NED).

 Depending on the guidelines for the type of cancer you have, this may mean chemotherapy can stop or it may continue for a period of time.